Which Goods-to-Person Technology is Best For Your Operation?

-- It reduces travel time and increases throughput: Because goods-to-person automatically brings the inventory where it needs to be, when it is needed, workers spend less time traveling and searching for product and more time actually picking, which leads to higher pick volumes in shorter times.
+- Reduces travel time and increases throughput: Because Goods-to-Person automatically brings the inventory where it needs to be, when it is needed, workers spend less time traveling and searching for product and more time actually picking, which leads to higher pick volumes in shorter times.
 Looking at the chart, you can see that up to 65% of an operators time is spent searching and walking to find the correct inventory.
-Goods-to-person eliminates this wasted time and keeps operators focussed on value added activities (picking, putting, set-up, etc.)
+Goods-to-Person eliminates this wasted time and keeps operators focused on value added activities (picking, putting, set-up, etc.)

-- It increases accuracy: Most goods-to-person technologies have a number of verification (often double verification) mechanisms built right into the system.
+- Increases accuracy: Most Goods-to-Person technologies have a number of verification (often double verification) mechanisms built right into the system.
 For example, workers might scan a barcode, QR code, or RFID badge, while the system also confirms the weight is as expected.
 This results in higher accuracy and fewer errors.

-- It promotes social distancing: In many operations leveraging goods-to-person technology, each worker is located at their own workstation.
+- Promotes social distancing: In many operations leveraging Goods-to-Person technology, each worker is located at their own workstation.
 These are naturally placed a certain distance apart from one another, promoting social distancing.
 Likewise, less travel means that each worker interacts with fewer individuals during their shift.
 While this is important during COVID-19, it will also prove beneficial into the future as a means of limiting other contagious outbreaks, such as the seasonal flu.

-- It improves worker ergonomics: Goods-to-person tech often serves to reduce or eliminate the amount of stretching, reaching, bending, lifting, and twisting that workers must perform each day.
+- Improves worker ergonomics: Goods-to-Person tech often serves to reduce or eliminate the amount of stretching, reaching, bending, lifting, and twisting that workers must perform each day.
 This increases their ergonomics and reduces the risk of workplace injury.

-- It reduces floor space: All goods-to-person technologies optimize vertical clear height and horizontal floor space.
+- Reduces floor space: All Goods-to-Person technologies optimize vertical clear height and horizontal floor space.
 Depending on the technology you will find a savings that will range from 60% to over 90%.

 Types of Goods-to-Person Technology